 Send Your Oak Square Memories & Comments

-"Being stationed at E 51 Oak Square...loved that old firehouse worked many tours of duty there, miss it very much.
-Now retired living in Aiken Sc." -Steve Abbott
+"Was stationed at E 51 Oak Square...loved that old firehouse...worked many tour of duty there and miss it very much.
+I am now retired and living in Aiken, South Carolina. -Steve Abbott

-"When we first married, we lived on the third floor of 2 Champnmey St. It was a 4 room apt.
-We did not stay long after our first child was born because dragging a baby carraige up and down 3 flights was getting old."
-Martha Powers Johnson
+"When we first married we lived on the third floor of 2 Champney Street.
+It was a four room apartment.
+We did not stay long after our first child was born because dragging a baby carriage up and down 3 flights was getting old. -Martha Powers Johnson